-Measure Distance Between Two Locations Using Google Maps - Digital Inspiration
+How to Measure Distance and Areas Using Google Maps

 In the above example, Google Maps helps us measure the length of Manhattan Bridge between Brooklyn and New York that lies over the river.

-To measure distances using Google Maps, click the “My Maps” tab on Google Maps website and select the “Distance Measurement Tool” - now select any two points on the map with your mouse and the distance will appear in miles (or kilometers).
+To measure distances using Google Maps, go to google.com/maps and search for any location.
+Now right-click with your mouce and choose the “Distance Measurement Tool” - now select any two points on the map with your mouse and the distance will appear in miles (or kilometers).

 Google Maps uses straight lines to calculate the shortest distance but if you are looking for more accurate numbers, trace the complete route by clicking at all the curves and deviations as below: